fastoch/React_tuto_WDS/TUTO.md

 # Make things interactive

-To achieve interactivity in React, we need to use something called "**state**".
+To achieve interactivity in React, we need to use something called "**State Hook**".
-To do that, we'll add a hook inside our App component:
+To make our App component interactive, we'll add a hook inside of it:
 ```tsx
 import { useState } from 'react'